dlt-hub/dlt/docs/website/docs/general-usage/rest-client.md

 The available authentication methods are defined in the `dlt.sources.helpers.rest_client.auth` module.

-### Bearer Token Authentication (`BearerTokenAuth` class)
+### Bearer Token Authentication

-Bearer Token Authentication is a widely used method where the client sends a token in the request's Authorization header (e.g. `Authorization: Bearer <token>`).
+Bearer Token Authentication (`BearerTokenAuth`) is an auth method where the client sends a token in the request's Authorization header (e.g. `Authorization: Bearer <token>`).
 The server validates this token and grants access if the token is valid.

 #### Parameters: